-With exceptional landscapes and secluded wonders, the seven things to do in Patagonia can immerse you in exceptional culture and the fascinating drama of untouched nature across Chile and Argentina.
+With exceptional landscapes, the top seven things to do in Patagonia can immerse you in culture and the fascinating drama of untouched nature across Chile and Argentina.

-Whether maneuvering around soaring icebergs or winding along magnificent trails, searching for endless signs of wildlife or venturing to a remote corner of the landscape for an authentic taste of life on the pampas, Patagonia’s exceptional scenery will welcome you with the likes of jagged mountain peaks, glinting glaciers, and so much more.
+Whether maneuvering around soaring icebergs or winding along magnificent trails, searching for signs of wildlife or venturing to a remote corner of the landscape for an authentic taste of life on the pampas, Patagonia’s exceptional scenery will welcome you with jagged mountain peaks, glinting glaciers, and so much more.

-With promises of adventure, glamour, and timeless beauty, the seven things to do in Patagonia offer examples of ways you can experience the mystifying charms of the region.
+With promises of adventure, glamour, and beauty, these seven things to do in Patagonia offer examples of how you can experience the region’s charms.

-The Patagonian Ice Field embraces the iconic image of Argentina’s Patagonia region with glinting glaciers, soaring ice walls, and jagged fields of undulating tundra nestled between the mountainscapes.
+The Patagonian Ice Field unveils the iconic image of the Argentinian region, with its glinting glaciers, soaring ice walls, and jagged fields of undulating tundra nestled between mountainscapes.

-You can embrace the exciting views of Patagonia’s most recognizable feature as you embark on an adventure to visit a number of the more than 626 glaciers that wind across the landscape, giving home to ice islands, creating soaring icebergs, or feeding into glassy lakes and rushing rivers.
+You can enjoy views of Patagonia’s most recognizable feature as you embark on an adventure to a number of the more than 626 glaciers that wind across the landscape, one that features ice islands, soaring icebergs, glassy lakes, and rushing rivers.

 The rugged landscape, granite peaks, and shimmering ice fields provide a home to some of the most majestic wildlife in South America, including approximately 500 animal species.

-From endangered deer to rare wildcats, surprising birds to parading whales, the wildlife of Patagonia can capture your imagination and demonstrate the spirit of untouched nature.
+From endangered deer to rare wildcats, birds to whales, the wildlife of Patagonia is sure to capture your imagination and demonstrate the spirit of untouched nature.

-The mixture of ecosystems that range from sea channels to towering mountaintops and sweeping pampas in between offer a range of charming wildlife you can witness during your exploration of this remote region of Argentina and Chile.
+The mixture of ecosystems that range from sea channels to towering mountaintops and sweeping pampas are home to wildlife you can witness during your exploration of this remote region of Argentina and Chile.

 The wonderful trails of Patagonia can immerse you in a multi-day excursion or a day-long hike across jagged mountain slopes, opening to views of the Beagle Channel.

-The tailored routes crisscross the landscape to lead you through grasslands and evergreen forests, take you to glacial lakes or offer panoramas of the glinting ice from hanging glaciers.
+The routes crisscross the landscape to lead you through grasslands and evergreen forests to glacial lakes that offer panoramas of hanging glaciers.

-Each trail can give you distinctive insight into the marvels of Patagonia as you uncover this remote corner of the world at your own pace.
+Each trail can give you insight into the marvels of Patagonia as you uncover this remote corner of the world at your pace.

 Cycling in Patagonia can give you an extraordinary perspective of the remote region’s mystical ambiance.
-From finding wildlife along the trails to the contrasts between the Lake’s District and the Glacier Region, cycling through the scenery gives you a deeper appreciation of the changing landscape.
+From finding wildlife along the trails to the contrasts between the Lake District and glacial region, cycling gives you a deeper appreciation of the changing landscape.

-Find views of Fitz Roy Massif, circle the edges of Argentino Lake, or follow the forested paths that lead back to Bariloche for an experience that can encompass cultural and natural beauty.
+Find views of Fitz Roy Massif, circle the edges of Argentino Lake, or follow the forested paths that lead to Bariloche for an experience encompassing cultural and natural beauty.

 A kayaking adventure in Patagonia not only plunges you into the natural beauty of the region, but also opens you to new areas, often unreachable by land, for a unique experience and fresh perspective.

-With fjords, rivers, channels, and glacial lagoons, exploring secluded sections of the region by kayak reveals true serenity and timeless thrills, rare wildlife and endless excitement.
-Choose a challenging destination, cruise past soaring icebergs, or simply enjoy the remarkable surroundings during your preferred kayak excursion.
+With fjords, rivers, channels, and glacial lagoons, exploring secluded sections of the region by kayak offers serenity, thrills, and wildlife.
+Choose a challenging destination, cruise past soaring icebergs, or simply enjoy the remarkable surroundings during your kayak excursion.

-During your stay, you can enjoy the essential scenery and indulge in the luxuries of the accommodations and location for an unforgettable experience of unspoiled land and sky.
-Working ranches capture the setting, the landscape changing across the different regions of Patagonia and reflecting a stunning escape from the bustling pace of contemporary life.
+During your stay, you can enjoy the scenery and indulge in the luxuries of the accommodations for an unforgettable experience of unspoiled land and sky.
+Working ranches capture the setting, while the changing landscape across Patagonia’s regions offers an escape from the bustling pace of contemporary life.

-The culinary experiences of Patagonia are on equal footing with the epic trails and stunning landscapes, but are often overshadowed by the grand scale of the mountaintops and sweeping plains.
+The culinary experiences in Patagonia equal its epic trails and stunning landscapes, but are often overshadowed by the grand scale of the mountaintops and sweeping plains.

-The cuisine nods to the landscape and heritage, as you uncover remarkable meats and seafood or exceptional confections, such as chocolates and ice cream.
+The cuisine nods to nature and heritage, as you uncover meats and seafood, or confections such as chocolates and ice cream.

-From natural berries to surprising cultural trends brought from Europe, the culinary traditions and delights of Patagonia accentuate the natural beauty of the surroundings during your tour.
+From its natural ingredients to cultural trends brought from Europe, the culinary traditions of Patagonia accentuate its beauty.

 Patagonia is a captivating destination where the remote beauty of the natural world meets an independent spirit that exemplifies perseverance.

-With exceptional trails, seductive glacial landscapes, and surprising cuisine that embodies the essence of the sweeping scenery, it is easy to become infatuated with the culture and wonders of the secluded region.
+With exceptional trails, glacial landscapes, and cuisine that embodies the essence of the sweeping scenery, it is easy to become infatuated with the culture and wonders of the secluded region.